mmp2/megaman/README.md

     $ export FLANN_ROOT=<FLANN_ROOT>

-Finally, you can instal Mmani by running
+Finally, you can instal megaman by running

     $ python setup.py install

 ## Unit Tests
-Mmani uses ``nose`` for unit tests.
+megaman uses ``nose`` for unit tests.
 With nosetests installed, type

-    $ nosetests Mmani
+    $ nosetests megaman

 to run the unit tests.